Meaning, Purpose, and Process for a Personal Injury Deposition in NJ

 Have you been summoned to testify in a pre-trial deposition?
 We thoroughly engage and inform clients in Pennington, Hamilton, Trenton, Ewing, Lawrence, Carteret, and towns in Mercer County and Middlesex County to help them prepare for their deposition and the personal injury trial ahead.

-At Kamensky, Cohen, and Riechelson, we know the impact of solid deposition testimony and the importance of extensive deposition preparation.
+At Cohen & Riechelson, we know the impact of solid deposition testimony and the importance of extensive deposition preparation.
 Contact us at (609) 528-2596 for a free confidential consultation to go over your case and learn how we can help you prepare for your deposition and trial.